akazemian/MB_Lab_Project/README.md

 # Installation guide

-## Using only the Expansion model
+## Using the Expansion model

 - Please download (only) the folder ```/code/model_activations/models```.
 This is easily done using https://download-directory.github.io/.

-- Navigate to the repo folder and install requirements:
+- Navigate to the repo folder, then install the requirements:
 ```
+conda create -n expansion_model python==3.10.14
+conda activate expansion_model
 pip install -r requirements.txt
 ```